 VERIFY TAX FILING DEADLINES

-The tax filing deadline for 2020 returns is Monday, May 17.
+The tax filing deadline for 2021 returns is Monday, April 18.
 Although you may assume April 15 is every tax filing deadline, this isn’t always the case.
 If April 15 lands on a holiday or weekend, the date will likely move.
-For example, in 2018, April 15 fell on a Sunday.
-Then the following day was Emancipation Day, a holiday in Washington D.C.
-Therefore, the deadline was moved to April 17.

 So, to avoid late penalties, make sure to know all of your filing deadlines well in advance.